chrismarquezz/classlink-integration-demo/SETUP.md

     npm install
     ```
 3. Create an environment file named `.env` in the `frontend` directory.
-4. Add the full Invoke URL for your `get-user-data` API to this file.
-This is the only environment variable the frontend needs.
+4. Add the full Invoke URL for your `get-user-data` API to this file:
     ```
     VITE_GET_USER_DATA_ENDPOINT="PASTE_YOUR_API_ENDPOINT_URL_HERE"
     ```